Learn why kids love sweets, how to handle your child’s love of sweet foods, and how you can help keep a healthy balance to his diet.

 And it’s why you need a plan for sweets at home.

 Adding to the confusion are the two different recommendations regarding sugar intake in children.
-The Dietary Guidelines for Americans (DGA) states that the diet should be low in added sugar and calories from added sugar should be limited.
+The Dietary Guidelines for Americans (DGA) states that sugar should be less than 10% of the total daily calories.

 Why Does My Child Crave Sugar?

 There are many reasons why a child might be drawn to sugary foods.
 For one, both amniotic fluid and breast milk are sweet and this presets a preference for sweet flavors.

 I talk about this in my podcast interview with renowned flavor preference researcher, Dr. Julie Mennella.